 Related literature.
 The epidemiological part of the model borrows from the SIR model of disease transmission, originally developed by Kermack and McKendrick (1927).
-Atkeson (2020) was one of the first papers to use the SIR model in an economics context.
-The literature that uses the SIR framework in an economic context is very large.
+Atkeson (2020) was one of the first papers to use the SIR model to study COVID-19 in an economics context.
+This literature is now very large.
 Alvarez et al. (2020), Eichenbaum et al. (2020), Farboodi et al. (2020), and Jones et al. (2020) study optimal mitigation in SIR models extended with lockdowns, economic-epidemiological feedback, social distancing, and work from home with learning-by-doing, respectively.
 Bodenstein et al. (2020), Baqaee et al. (2020), and Krueger et al. (2020) study the SIR model with multiple sectors.
 Birinci et al. (2020), Garibaldi et al. (2020), and Kapicka and Rupert (2020) incorporate search and matching frictions into the SIR framework, while Berger et al. (2020), Chari et al. (2020), and Piguillem and Shi (2020) extend the SIR model to focus on testing and quarantine.
 Argente et al. (2020) and Azzimonti et al. (2020) enrich the SIR model with city structure and contact networks, respectively.
 Bognanni et al. (2020) develop a SIR model with multiple regions and estimate it on daily county-level US data and Fernández-Villaverde and Jones (2020) estimate a SIR model for many cities, states, and countries.
-Aum et al. (2020) study the effects of lockdowns in a model with heterogeneous age, skill, and occupation choice and Brotherhood et al. (2020) study age-specific testing and quarantine policies.
-Other papers that study the trade-off between health and economic outcomes include Acemoglu et al. (2020), Assenza et al. (2020), Hall et al. (2020), and Mendoza et al. (2020).4
+Aum et al. (2020) study the effects of lockdowns in a model with heterogeneous age, skill, and occupation choice and Brotherhood et al. (2020b) study age-specific testing and quarantine policies.

 This paper is most related to Bairoliya and Imrohoroglu (2020), Glover et al. (2020), Kaplan et al. (2020), and Nakajima (2020).
 Bairoliya and Imrohoroglu (2020) study targeted lockdowns in a life-cycle model with heterogeneity across age, health, income, and wealth.
 They find that lockdowns targeted toward individuals with greater risk to COVID-19 can improve economic outcomes relative to lockdowns that are random.
 To my knowledge, Nakajima (2020) is the only other paper that uses a quantitative economic-epidemiological model that features heterogeneity across age, income, and wealth.
 Nakajima (2020) focuses on evaluating US policies, while my paper focuses on characterizing optimal mitigation policies.
 Glover et al. (2020) study optimal mitigation policies in a model with three types of agents: retirees, young workers in the essential sector, and young workers in the nonessential sector.
 Relative to their work, my paper features heterogeneity across not only age, but also income and wealth, and complements Glover et al. (2020) by analyzing mitigation policies specifically targeting the heterogeneous behavior of these subgroups.
 Kaplan et al. (2020) do not model heterogeneity by age, but include heterogeneity across income, wealth, sector, and occupation.
 Like my paper, they focus on policies that improve not only average outcomes but also account for the distributional consequences of mitigation policies.
-Relative to Kaplan et al. (2020), my paper addresses the externalities that are generated by the differential effects of COVID-19 by age.5 It also explicitly accounts for the value of life so that individual welfare changes directly reflect economic as well as expected health outcomes and proposes policies that can improve aggregate outcomes in a Pareto improving sense.
+Relative to Kaplan et al. (2020), my paper addresses the externalities that are generated by the differential effects of COVID-19 by age.
+It also explicitly accounts for the value of life so that individual welfare changes directly reflect economic as well as expected health outcomes and proposes policies that can improve aggregate outcomes in a Pareto improving sense.